Panduza/panduza-doc/quick_starts/dio_control_with_raspberry_pico/index.md

 ![](../../_media/architecture_client.png)

 Note that one declaration of a topic and Dio interface is used to control a single IO.
 Therefore, if you wish control multiple digital inputs outputs, you will jave to declare various topics and Dio interfaces

 The topics declared must match with the topics visible in the mqtt explorer.

+A script example is available in the client configuration and explication.